aekaplan/aekaplan.github.io/_posts/2013-07-07-navigations.markdown

 </h2>

 <p>
 A navigation is often one of the most useful parts of your website, so it's really important to get it right.
-Having too many of navigation items can overload the user and take up too much screen real estate, especially on mobile devices.
+Having too many navigation items can overload the user and take up too much screen real estate, especially on mobile devices.
 </p>